WeiH0958425316/hello-world/README.md

 # hello-world
-This my first github repository
+This is my first github repository